Emijah3990/Emijah3990/README.md

 - 👋 Hi, I’m @Emijah3990
-- 👀 I’m interested in python-development
+- 👀 I’m interested in python-development and cryptocurrencies!
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently making a new project!
-- 💞️ I’m looking to collaborate on ...
+-
 - 📫 How to reach me ...

 <!---